 They get the grime off the kids’ PE kit.
 They breathe new life into your favourite top.
 Without a grumble or complaint, they wash your wardrobe several times a week.
 Simply put, washing machines are a loyal workhorse we’ve relied on for decades.

 All that spinning and draining takes its toll though, and no appliance can last forever.
 How long should a washing machine last, then?
-Plus, is there anything you can do to extend its lifespan to the maximum?
+Plus, is there anything you can do to extend its lifespan to the maximum and avoid unnecessary washing machine repairs?
 That’s what we’re going to find out.

 How long should a washing machine last?